 If you just want to visit the Am Phu Cave, don’t climb the stairs; the entrance is at the bottom of Thuy Son!

 How long to spend at the Marble Mountains?

-You can easily spend 3 to 4 hours at the Marble Mountain.
-Go slowly, do it at human pace!
+You can easily spend 3 to 4 hours at Marble Mountain.
+Go slowly, do it at a human pace!

-The best time to visit the Marble Mountains
+The best time to visit Marble Mountain, Vietnam

 If you can, travel to Marble Mountains between January and April.
 In the wet season, the marble stairs can become wet.

-The Am Phu Cave is open seven days a week, from 7 am till 5 pm.
+The Am Phu Cave is open seven days a week, from 7 am to 5 pm.
 Don’t be late, if you don’t want to spend the night inside!

 Am Phu entrance fee: 20.000 VND (75 cents)

 Parking fee: 10.000 VND (40 cents)